Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Is Jordan Peterson’s Self-Authoring Program Worth It?

-When deciding whether to invest in the Self-Authoring Suite (for yourself or to recommend to clients), you need to know what you’re getting and who benefits most from this approach.
+When deciding whether to invest in the Self-Authoring Suite (or recommend it to clients), you need to know what you’re actually getting and who benefits most.

 When you buy the Self-Authoring Suite, you get: